fast-af/developer-portal-starter/developer-portal/for-developers/woocommerce/wordpress-plugin/migrating.md

 # Migrating Fast to New Plugin Directory Version (for Early Sellers)

-Fast Checkout for WooCommerce is officially live in the WordPress plugin directory.
+**Fast Checkout for WooCommerce is officially live in the WordPress plugin directory!**

 [**View our plugin in the plugin directory →**](https://wordpress.org/plugins/fast-checkout-for-woocommerce/)